The Craft Sequence

 The Craft Sequence is a series of urban fantasy novels by American author Max Gladstone.
 It currently consists of six novels, beginning with Three Parts Dead (2012).
 The sequence received critical acclaim.
 It was nominated for the 2017 Hugo Award for Best Series.

+Starting in 2023, Gladstone wrote a second series in the same universe, the Craft Wars.

 Plot

 Three Parts Dead

 Forty years before the start of the novel, Craftspeople and gods fight in the God Wars.
 Seril, the moonlight goddess of the city of Alt Coulumb, is killed.
 The Guardians of Seril, gargoyles, are exiled from Alt Coulumb.
 Alexander Denovo, a powerful Craftsman, is hired to resurrect Seril.
 He uses Seril's corpse to create a replacement goddess named Justice.

 As the novel begins, Tara Abernathy is a student of the Craft.
 The Craft is a system of magic based on contracts and laws.
 She discovers that Professor Denovo has been stealing his students’ powers and controlling their minds.
 She burns Denovo's laboratory and is exiled from the school as punishment.
 Tara is hired by Elayne Kavarian, a Craftswoman and rival of Denovo's.

 Kos, the fire god of Alt Coulumb and former lover of Seril, dies under mysterious circumstances.
 Kavarian is hired by the clergy to investigate, and she brings Tara to the city with her.
 Their companions include Abelard, a priest of Kos, as well as Catherine, a servant of Justice.
 They are opposed by Denovo, who is representing the creditors to whom Kos had pledged his power.
 A local judge is murdered, and Justice suspects that the exiled gargoyles are the perpetrators.
 Tara, believing that the cases are linked, investigates further.

 Tara discovers that Denovo murdered Kos and plans to take his place as the city's god.
 Elayne and Tara resurrect Kos and reunite the spirit of Seril with Justice.
 Denovo is arrested, and Tara decides to remain in the city to assist with the aftermath of the case.
 Elayne visits Denovo in prison and murders him with his own shadow, leaving no evidence.